Lewis Silkin LLP

-Lewis Silkin LLP is a UK top 100 commercial law firm with offices in London, Oxford, Cardiff, Belfast, Dublin and Hong Kong.
-The firm has 60 partners, 173 lawyers and total staff of over 300 people.
-Michael Burd is Lewis Silkin's current Chair of the Partnership.
-Richard Miskella and Giles Crown are the firm's Joint Managing Partners.
+Lewis Silkin LLP is a British law firm with offices in London, Oxford, Cardiff, Manchester, Leeds, Belfast, Dublin, Glasgow and Hong Kong.
+The firm has over 100 partners, 380 lawyers and a total staff of over 800 people.
+Lucy Lewis is Lewis Silkin's current Chair of the Partnership.
+Richard Miskella and Jo Farmer are the firm's Joint Managing Partners.

 History

-The firm was established in 1950 in Rye Lane, Peckham as "Lewis Silkin and Partners" by John Silkin, son of Lewis Silkin.
-Lewis himself joined the practice full-time in the 1950s after leaving the House of Commons and relinquishing some parliamentary duties he had undertaken on first becoming a peer.
+The firm was established in 1950 in Rye Lane, Peckham, as "Lewis Silkin and Partners" by John Silkin, son of Lewis Silkin.
+Lewis joined the practice full-time in the 1950s after leaving the House of Commons and relinquishing some parliamentary duties he had undertaken on first becoming a peer.
 Lewis Silkin opened an office in Westminster in addition to the existing office in Peckham.
-The Peckham office was initially a general practice, providing 'high street' services.
 The Westminster office specialised in planning law and development permits.
-During his time in Government and as Minister of Town and Country Planning, Lewis Silkin had been known as the 'architect' of our town and country planning policies.

-The firm today

-Lewis Silkin is based in London, Oxford, Cardiff, Belfast, Dublin and Hong Kong.
-The law firm focuses on two areas, and is divided as such: